Lymphatic system works constantly to keep your system clean and healthy.

 Try to perform 150 minutes total of moderate exercise in a week, i.e. about 30 minutes to one hour of exercise per day.

-From a physiologic perspective, MLD stimulates the intrinsic contractility of the lymphatic vessels.
+From a physiologic perspective, manual lymphatic drainage stimulates the intrinsic contractility of the lymphatic vessels.

 The massage is very light and superficial, limited to finger/ hand pressures of, ideally, approximately 30 to 45 mm hg.